 Wesley started working with us in September 2015.
 Monthly visits consist of rationing, viewing cows, youngstock, forage and grassland and financial/cow performance.

 The farm has seen significant change and modernisation with great improvements in calf health, installing disease protocols and tackling Neospora.
-MOPF/litre has increased 2.64ppl (18.49p to 21.13p).
+MOPF/litre has increased 2.95ppl (18.49p to 21.44p).
 Our youngstock have seen great growth rates, reaching bulling weights a month before target.
 We have reduced milk fever through X-Zelit and Wesley’s advice, whilst still feeding a large proportion of grass silage.

-Wesley is helping me through this process and ensure we make the best possible forages and improve cow performance.
-Silage making has been a significant focus and this is the first year we have achieved close to 11ME for our permanent pasture.
-As you can understand this is the next step in milk from forage.
+Wesley is helping me through this process and ensure we make the best possible forages (3,063 litres – forage, Sept 20) to improve cow performance.
+Silage making has been a significant focus and this is the first year we have achieved 11ME for our permanent pasture.

 Lindsey Carnell - St Katherine’s British Friesians, Barrow Gurney, Bristol